Let's make Africa brighter

 “I’m asking about the difference,” Dr Kip insisted.

-“God is Spirit, and He is all-loving,” Rita answered; her siblings shared other views and he thanked them for the impressive responses.
+“God is Spirit, and He is all-loving,” Rita answered; her siblings shared other views about God and he thanked them for the impressive responses.

 “In my view,” Dr Kip said thoughtfully, “the fundamental difference between human beings and God lies in the way Mother Nature responds to each of them.
 God just talks and wow!, Mother Nature listens and acts as told.
 But this is not the case with human beings!
 Mother Nature does not obey them on simply hearing their words!
 She listens and obeys them through science………”